NYSEG CREWS MAKING PROGRESS IN RESTORING POWER

 >> Emergency generators can be dangerous.
 Carefully read, understand and follow manufacturer’s instructions when operating an emergency generator.
 Never run emergency generators indoors; operate them only outdoors in well-ventilated areas and away from windows and doors.

 >> This will be the final release for the Oneonta Division.
 The next news release for the Brewster Division will be distributed at 7 a.m.
 Tuesday.

 FOR IMMEDIATE RELEASE

 Clifton Park, NY, January 25, 2010 (9 p.m.) – NYSEG crews are working to repair damage to the company’s electricity delivery system from the severe wind and rain storms that tore through much of the company’s 10,000-square-mile, 25-county East Region today.

 NYSEG customers should call 1.800.572.1131 to report downed wires or other hazardous conditions.
 NYSEG’s natural gas emergency number is 1.800.572.1121.

 Here is a wrap up of power interruptions in the hardest hit areas:

 Brewster Division (All or parts of Dutchess, Putnam and Westchester counties)

-- 4,000 customers currently without power.
-The areas with the most customers who remain without power are the towns of Bedford, Carmel, Lewisboro, North Salem, Putnam Valley, Somers and Southeast.
+- 750 customers are currently without power.
+The areas with the most customers who remain without power are the towns of Bedford, Carmel, Lewisboro and Pound Ridge.

-- The majority of customers are expected to have their power restored tonight, while some customers may not have their power restored until 6 p.m.
+- Most customers are expected to have their power restored tonight, with all customers expected to have their power restored by 11 a.m.
 Tuesday.